Codacus/RealTimeChat/README.md

 # README #

-The project has been uploaded on heroku and it will be updated frequently.
+The project has been uploaded on heroku

 You can find it here:
 https://mkchat-codacus.herokuapp.com